datarockets/ruby-style/doc/STYLE_GUIDE.md

 ```

 * <a name="style-hash-spaces"></a>
-  For hash literals not to add scapes after `{` or before `}`.
+  For hash literals not to add spaces after `{` or before `}`.
 We want to have the advantage of adding visual difference between block and hash literals.
   <sup>[[link](#style-hash-spaces)]</sup>

 ```ruby